 We only had two nights in Granada but it was enough time to look around the small town.
 We checked out the chaotic market and the graceful main square with the shoe shines and horse and carriages.

-We walked along a beautiful cobbled pedestrian street with brightly coloured buildings down to Lake Nicaragua, and had a cold coke at one of the lakeside restaurants, before wandering along the scruffy lake shore.
-It was a lovely laid back town to poke around and not do much.
+We walked along a beautiful cobbled pedestrian street with brightly colored buildings down to Lake Nicaragua, and had a cold coke at one of the lakeside restaurants, before wandering along the scruffy lake shore.
+It was a lovely laid-back town to poke around and not do much.

 Moyogalpa has got a bit of a bad rep in the guidebooks and is described as dull and dirty but we found it be quite pleasant with lots of nice places to eat.